recolic/microsoft-intune-archlinux/README.md

 - intune-portal white screen. journalctl shows: Unable to save to Keyring.
 Likely because there is no default keyring set on the machine.

 Install seahorse, create a "password keyring".
 You MUST set a password (because of a known bug mentioned above) and then set it as default.

+- intune-portal white screen during login (after email address, before password)

+Check if systemctl shows any java exception.
+It could be device broker service issue.

+Try the `How to delete existing enrollment data and enroll from fresh` guide below.

 - intune-portal white screen on Manjaro: libEGL warning: egl: failed to create dri2 screen